cnoid/contrib-api/README.md

-# contrib-api
+# Github Contributions APII

-Github Contribution API (GraphQL)
+This lil' server reformats GraphQL from Github into a bit more commonly usable JSON format.
+Example with SvelteKit at the bottom.

-Usage:
+## Usage:

 Edit the file `.env.local` with your [Github token](https://github.com/settings/tokens).
 You only need user: `read:user`.

 ## FastAPI/Python